najnesnaj/pinetime-zephyr/docs/html/_sources/RTC.rst.txt

 Real Time Clock
 ###############

-originally I used the RTC2 timer to update the clock.

-Now the time of programming is used to set the initial time.
+The compile-time is used to set the initial time.
+(CMAKE file)

-An external library is used for time functions.

-Current time service on Bluetooth is used to adjust the time.
+The elapsed time since the startup can be calculated.

+Setting the exact time is done via bluetooth current time service.

 Overview
 ********